 Think you may be in need of a tooth extraction?
 Thinking of pulling it on your own?
 May want to re-evaluate tying the string to the door knob; ouch!
 Pulling your own tooth can lead to infection, broken teeth, more pain and cost more money than seeing a dentist in the first place.
-If you are in or near Naperville and think you may need a tooth extraction, come see us at Maple Park Dental Care of Naperville so we can properly evaluate the situation.
+If you are in or near Naperville and think you may need a tooth extraction, come see us at Maple Park Dental Care so we can properly evaluate the situation.
 In some cases, a crown or filling will do the job before an extraction is even necessary.

 A tooth extraction also known as tooth pulling or dental extraction is the removal of a tooth from the socket of the bone.
 The process of extracting, pulling or removing a tooth can be performed for multiple reasons.
 Typical reasons for tooth extractions are as follows: